johnjackoleary/cfi-commonplace-book/Filed/National Airspace System.md

 ### VFR Weather
 See [[FAR 91.155 VFR Weather Minimums]].

+## Handoffs During Flight
+A flight leaving from a busy Charlie in the Bay Area would be handed off between:

+1.

 ## Relevant FARs/AIM
 > [!example]- Controlled Airspace
 	> - [[AIM 3]]-2